Britain outlines controversial gay marriage plans

 "While we fully respect the point of view of those who oppose the government's plans, our advice to them remains that if you don't approve of same-sex marriage, then just make sure you don't get married to someone of the same sex," he added.

-The move to legalize gay marriage comes after a public consultation on the issue, and is seen by political analysts as a way for Cameron to broaden the appeal of his center-right Conservative Party and burnish its liberal values.
+The move to legalise gay marriage comes after a public consultation on the issue, and is seen by political analysts as a way for Cameron to broaden the appeal of his centre-right Conservative Party and burnish its liberal values.

 Same-sex marriage is backed by many prominent Conservatives and the party's partners in coalition government, the Liberal Democrats, as well as the opposition Labour Party.